VioletViolaVi/Milestone-Project-1/README.md

 - <a href="https://fontawesome.com/">Font Awesome</a>

-  - The project used Font Awesome to provide the icons of the social links and the three bars used in the collapsed navigation bar.
+  - The project used Font Awesome to provide the icons of the social links and the bars used in the collapsed navigation bar.

 - <a href="https://balsamiq.com/">Balsamiq Wireframes</a>